We use cookies to ensure you get the best experience on our website.Read moreRead moreGot it

 ChALKeR’s post is a good read and the first npm-specific leaked credentials analysis I know of, but the problem itself isn’t new.
 GitHub search made it easy to find private keys nearly three years ago (reportedly exposing keys from the Chrome team), and Google can expose all sorts of private info.
 As code gets more discoverable, mistakes like this would be more easily found, which is all the more reason for you to do something about it.

-To ensure you are following proper security guidelines consult with 10 npm Security Best Practices where you can find both a downloadable cheat sheet PDF file as well as an elaborate article on how to adopt npm security guidelines.
-You will learn how to adopt secure npm usage practices, useful for Node.js and JavaScript developers.
+To ensure you are following proper security guidelines, download Snyk's cheat sheet outlining 10 npm Security Best Practices.
+You'll learn how to adopt secure npm usage practices, useful for Node.js and JavaScript developers.

 Why you should care about leaked credentials